-- (a) pedestrians are unobstructed and perpendicularly crossing with a lateral speed component of not more than 5 km/h; - (b) vehicle external influences allow for the required deceleration, i.e.: - the road is flat, horizontal and dry affording good adhesion; - the weather conditions do not affect the dynamic performance of the vehicle (e.g. no storm, not below 0°C); - (c) the vehicle state itself allows for the required deceleration, e.g.: - the tyres in an appropriate state and properly inflated; - the brakes are properly operational (brake temperature, pads condition etc.); - there is no severe uneven load distribution; - No trailer is coupled to the motor vehicle and the mass of the motor vehicle is between maximum mass and mass in running order conditions;
+- (a) Pedestrians are unobstructed and perpendicularly crossing with a lateral speed component of not more than 5 km/h; - (b) Vehicle external influences allow for the required deceleration, i.e.: - (i) The road is flat, horizontal and dry affording good adhesion; - (ii) The weather conditions do not affect the dynamic performance of the vehicle (e.g. no storm, not below 0°C); - (c) The vehicle state itself allows for the required deceleration, e.g.: - (i) The tyres in an appropriate state and properly inflated; - (ii) The brakes are properly operational (brake temperature, pads condition etc.); - (iii) There is no severe uneven load distribution;

-- (d) there are no external influences affecting the physical sensing capabilities, i.e.: - the ambient illumination conditions are at least 2000 Lux and there is no extreme blinding of the sensors (e.g. direct blinding sunlight, highly RADAR-reflective environment); - there are no significant weather conditions affecting the sensing capabilities of the vehicle (e.g. no heavy rain, dense fog, snow, dirt); - there are no overhead obstructions close to the vehicle; - (e) the situation is unambiguous, i.e.: - there are not multiple pedestrians crossing in front of the vehicle. - the silhouette of the pedestrian and the type of movement relate to a human being. - the anticipated impact point is displaced by not more than 0.2 m compared to the vehicle longitudinal centre plane. - the direction of travel is straight with no curve, and the vehicle is not turning at an intersection and following its lane. - there are no multiple objects close by to the pedestrian and an unambiguous object separation is given.
+- (iv) No trailer is coupled to the motor vehicle and the mass of the motor vehicle is between maximum mass and mass in running order conditions; - (d) There are no external influences affecting the physical sensing capabilities, i.e.: - (i) The ambient illumination conditions are at least 2000 Lux and there is no extreme blinding of the sensors (e.g. direct blinding sunlight, highly RADAR-reflective environment); - (ii) There are no significant weather conditions affecting the sensing capabilities of the vehicle (e.g. no heavy rain, dense fog, snow, dirt); - (iii) There are no overhead obstructions close to the vehicle; - (e) The situation is unambiguous, i.e.: - (i) There are not multiple pedestrians crossing in front of the vehicle. - (ii) The silhouette of the pedestrian and the type of movement relate to a human being. - (iii) The anticipated impact point is displaced by not more than 0.2 m compared to the vehicle longitudinal centre plane. - (iv) The direction of travel is straight with no curve, and the vehicle is not turning at an intersection and following its lane. - (v) There are no multiple objects close by to the pedestrian and an unambiguous object separation is given.

 When conditions deviate from those listed above, the system shall not deactivate or unreasonably switch the control strategy.
-This shall be demonstrated in accordance with chapter 6 and Annex 3 of this Regulation.
+This shall be demonstrated in accordance with paragraph 6 and Annex 3 of this Regulation.